-‘La Chambre Grise’ and ‘La Chambre Noir’ are companion stories that close Fantasmagoriana.
+‘La Chambre Grise’ and ‘La Chambre Noire’ are companion stories that close Fantasmagoriana.
 Interestingly, these stories do not appear together in Gespensterbuch and not at all in Utterson’s Tales of the Dead.
 In her advertisement, Utterson notes that she specifically selected stories from Fantasmagoriana that she found to be the most interesting.

-Apparently, ‘La Chambre Grise’ / ‘The Grey Chamber,’ and ‘La Chambre Noir’ / ‘The Black Chamber,’ did not captivate Utterson’s imagination.
+Apparently, ‘La Chambre Grise’ / ‘The Grey Chamber,’ and ‘La Chambre Noire’ / ‘The Black Chamber,’ did not captivate Utterson’s imagination.
 The stories were only first translated into English in 2004, by A. J. Day.
 Given the intertextual relationship between these two stories, this blog will be somewhat longer in its discussion than previous entries.
 This is fitting perhaps, as this entry also concludes our examination of the eight stories in Fantasmagoriana.
 Let’s start by taking a look at the original sources for these stories.

 Provenance Paths and Variants